pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 While conda was originally created to support Python packages, it is now used across all languages.
-This cross-language support makes it easier for some packages to include and have access to tools written in other languages such as c/c++ (gdal), Julia, or R.
+This cross-language support makes it easier for some packages to include and have access to tools written in other languages, such as C/C++ (gdal), Julia, or R.
-Creating environment that mixes all those packages are usually easier and more consistent with full fledged package managers like conda.
+Creating an environment that mixes all of these packages is usually easier and more consistent with full-fledged package managers like conda.
 :::

 ### conda channels